 For routine power wheelchair maintenance, a weekly checklist can be a handy tool.

-If, while performing daily or weekly maintenance on a Hoveround power chair, there are clear signs of damage, the seat belt does not latch or stay latched, or the chair is not working correctly, contact 1-800-96-HOVER immediately.
-Mobility technicians are available and can service and repair most chairs during an in-home service call.1
+If, while performing daily or weekly maintenance on a Hoveround power chair, there are clear signs of damage, the seat belt does not latch or stay latched, or the chair is not working correctly, please contact 1-800-96-HOVER immediately.
+Our mobility technicians are able to service and repair most power chairs during an in-home service call.1

-Make certain the power wheelchair batteries are disconnected before checking or handling any moveable parts.
-For additional instructions on safe maintenance routines, refer to the power wheelchair Owner's Manual.
+Make certain the power wheelchair batteries are disconnected before checking or handling any movable parts.
+For additional instructions on safe maintenance routines, refer to your power wheelchair Owner's Manual.

 Joystick, seat, armrests

-Check that all swivel seat screws are tight and that the lock engages (on MPV5 model)
+- On MPV5 models, check that all swivel seat screws are tight and that the lock engages

 Clean power wheelchair

 1Repair times may vary, depending on various factors.
-Call for details.
+Please call for details.

-2Refer to owner's manual for specifics on air pressure levels for particular power wheelchair drive tires.
+2Refer to your owner's manual for recommended air pressure levels for particular power wheelchair drive tires.